 - The Philippines-Japan Friendship Foundation, Inc. (PJFF)

 The PJFF was created in 1974 out of a Japanese Government endowment of One Million US Dollars given as an act of gratitude of the Japanese people for benevolent and compassionate efforts of the Philippines that led to the recovery of Lt.
 Hiroo Onoda, a wartime Japanese soldier straggling in the jungles of Lubang Island, nearly 30 years after the end of the war.
 Although the PJFF originally adopted activities such as the creation of programs for education, scholarship and student exchange, research, training and development, the Foundation now focuses on providing financial assistance to the Philippines-Japan Society and its affiliate organizations.
 The PJFF is the principal supporter of the Philippine institute of Japanese Language & Culture Foundation and the Nihongo Center Foundation.
 In 1976, it established the Philippines-Japan Friendship Center in Makati as a venue for activities of the Philippines-Japan Society and its affiliates.
-In 19_, it built the Philippines-Japan Friendship Center – Manila then, in 19__, the Philippine Japan Alumni Center.
+It built the Philippines-Japan Friendship Center – Manila and the Philippine Japan Alumni Center.

 - The Philippines-Japan Ladies Association, Inc. (PJLA)